JaidenAGrimminck/bot/readme.md

 *example of the number component recording the backend speed*

+## Bot Code (Controlling/Simulation)

+The `/controlling` folder contains the Java code for controlling the robot.

+Currently, the simulation doesn't have many capabilities other than moving around the robot and simulating distance sensors.

+The code also has a websocket server that once worked on, will be able to communicate seamlessly with other programs, such as the site, AI models, and more.

 # License

 This project is licensed under the MIT License.
 See the full license in [`LICENSE`](LICENSE.md)